udbhav-s/obsidian-headings-in-explorer/README.md

 ![highlight location](img/highlight.png)

 If you have multiple tabs open at the same time, it will take you to the location of the last one you clicked your cursor on.

+### Choose folders

+You can display headings for all notes (default) or select specific folders to load headings under notes.
+This is useful for getting an overview of files like Daily Notes and Zettelkasten notes which might not have descriptive names.

 ## Installing